Refty/mongo-thingy/README.rst

 Compatibility
 =============

+Mongo-Thingy is pure-Python.

-Mongo-Thingy supports all Python versions from 2.7 to 3.6 except 3.2, and all MongoDB versions supported by PyMongo_ (currently 2.4 to 3.4).
+It supports all Python and MongoDB versions supported by PyMongo_, namely:

+- CPython 2.6, 2.7, 3.4+, PyPy, and PyPy3
+- MongoDB 2.6, 3.0, 3.2, and 3.4

 Install